Prairie Chapter - Educational Outreach

 Advancing the Science and Technology of Materials, Interfaces, and Processing

-Sponsorship of local school teachers to attend AVS meetings
+Sponsorship of local school teachers to attend Science Educator's Workshop at the National AVS meeting

-Each year, the Prairie Chapter searches for local schoolteachers interested in continuing education opportunities with the chapter and national AVS meetings.
-All travel and registration expenses are covered for the teacher.
+Each year, the Prairie Chapter searches for local schoolteachers interested in continuing education opportunities by attending the Science Educator’s Workshop at the national AVS meeting, a two-day in-service workshop on low-pressure experiments and modeling for high school science teachers.
+All travel and registration expenses are covered for the teacher by the Prairie Chapter of the AVS.
 This program serves as a pathway for the teacher to absorb the latest science and technology the AVS has to offer and to bring this information back to the classroom to educate the next generation of potential AVS members.
+Benefits include continuing education credits, a vacuum system identical to the one used at the SEW, workbooks, and experiments to be performed by students using the vacuum system.

 Here are some comments from Monica Owens (La Porte High School.
 La Porte, IN), who attended the 2015 AVS National Meeting in San Jose, CA: